 Description: Advanced Placement Statistics is designed to prepare students for the Advanced Placement Statistics exam.
-The content will consist of the statistical concepts tested on the exam including exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
+The content includes exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Topics covered include: graphical and numerical techniques, collecting and analyzing data using appropriate methods, using probability as a tool for anticipating distributions of data, and applying statistical inference to draw conclusions.
 This course is the equivalent of a college level course.
 Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.
 Prerequisites: Either credit in Honors Algebra 2 OR Precalculus OR enrolled in Precalculus or Honors Precalculus with AP Statistics OR Math Department approval